 Appearance of rash or hives

-Sore, red, painful area on the breasts that may be accompanied by flu-like symptoms
+Sore, red, painful area on the breasts that may come with flu-like symptoms